simbadltd/simbad.platform/README.md

   {
       public static void Main (string[] args)
       {
-          Global.Configure(); // It is the simplest configuration with all default configurations, simple event-bus and without persistence functionality
+          // It is the simplest configuration with all default configurations,
+          // simple event-bus and without persistence functionality Global.Configure();
       }
   }
 ```